grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-single-zone-with-helm.md

 Set the chosen configuration in your custom values (e.g. `custom.yaml`).

-> **Note**: The number of alertmanager pods that will be started is derived from `alertmanager.replicas`.
+> **Note**: The number of alertmanager Pods that will be started is derived from `alertmanager.replicas`.
 Each zone will start `alertmanager.replicas / number of zones` pods, rounded up to the nearest integer value.
-For example if you have 3 zones, then `alertmanager.replicas=3` will yield 1 alertmanaer per zone, but `alertmanager.replicas=4` will yield 2 per zone, 6 in total.
+For example if you have 3 zones, then `alertmanager.replicas=3` will yield 1 alertmanager per zone, but `alertmanager.replicas=4` will yield 2 per zone, 6 in total.

-### Migrate alertmanager
+### Migrate Alertmanager

 Before starting this procedure, set up your zones according to [Configure zone-aware replication for alertmanagers](#configure-zone-aware-replication-for-alertmanagers).